By Gina Morin, Design Intervention

 Visual Identity and Messaging are part of what's called the Identity Level of branding.
-This is the second phase of branding—after developing the elements of the Core Level like your Vision & Mission Statements.
+This is the second phase of branding—after developing the elements of the Core Level.
 We'll be exploring Visual Identity in this post and Messaging next month.

 What does the Identity Level Include?